Nikhil-Sharma1765/multi-cloud-security-monitor/README.md

 An interactive security monitoring dashboard that analyzes **AWS CloudTrail** and **GCP Audit Logs** to detect suspicious activity and visualize cloud events.

-This project demonstrates how security logs from multiple cloud providers can be normalized and analyzed using a single dashboard, similar to real-world SIEM systems.
+This project demonstrates how security logs from multiple cloud providers can be normalized and analyzed in a single dashboard, similar to real-world **SIEM systems**.

 ---

 ## 🚀 Features

-- Detects suspicious cloud activity (IAM changes, DeleteBucket, failed logins)
+- Detects suspicious cloud activity:
+  - IAM permission changes
+  - `DeleteBucket` operations
+  - Failed authentication attempts
 - Visual alerts for sensitive API actions
 - Interactive Streamlit-based dashboard
 - AWS CloudTrail log analysis (real logs)